kubeflow/website/content/en/docs/pipelines/installation/localcluster-deployment.md

 weight = 30
 +++

-This guide shows how to deploy Kubeflow Pipelines Standalone using:
+This guide shows how to deploy Kubeflow Pipelines standalone on a local Kubernetes cluster using:

 - kind
 - K3s